spress/spress.yosymfony.com/src/content/docs/2.0/how-it-works.md

 prettify: true
 ---
 Spress is a static site generator - an application that takes your site and transforms it to final HTML ready to deploy on your hosting.
-By default, your content is generated at `build` folder.
+Your content is generated at `build` folder.
 You can create content using HTML or Markdown syntax.
-Additionally with [converters](/docs/2.0/developers/converters) you can add new types of content.
+Additionally, with [converters](/docs/2.0/developers/converters), you can add new types of content.

 ## Site structure {#site-structure}

-This is the typical structure.
-The only mandatory file is `config.yml`.
+This is the typical structure of a Spress site

 ```
 .